Event-based MILP models for ride pooling applications: Mixed Integer Linear Programming Formulations

 The DARP can be formulated as the following nonliner mixed integer program:

 The objective function \eqref{costobj_first} minimizes the total routing cost.
 While constraints \eqref{flowconservation1} are flow conservation constraints, it is ensured by constraints \eqref{passpickedup1} that each request $i\in R$ is accepted and that exactly one node of all nodes which contain the request's pick-up location is reached by exactly one vehicle.
 Together with constraints \eqref{flowconservation1} and \eqref{passpickedup1}, the number of feasible dicycles in $G$ is bounded from above by the number of vehicles in constraints \eqref{numberofvehicles1}.
+Constraints \eqref{traveltime_nonlin} and \eqref{traveltime_nonlinb} define the difference in time needed to travel from one node to another.
 For all nodes in $V$ the start of service has to take place within the time window corresponding to the associated location of the node, which is handled by constraints \eqref{timewindows}.
 An upper bound on the ride time is ensured by constraints \eqref{ridetime_nonlin}.
 Note that we only impose a bound on the variables $B_w$, $B_v$, if both $v\in V_{i^+}$ and $w\in V_{i^-}$ are in fact the pick-up and drop-off nodes that are used to serve request $i$.
-Finally, constraints \eqref{traveltime_nonlin} define the difference in time needed to travel from one node to another.
 Vehicle capacity, pairing and precedence constraints are ensured by the structure of the underlying network.

-This formulation is nonlinear due to constraints \eqref{ridetime_nonlin} and \eqref{traveltime_nonlin}.
+This formulation is nonlinear due to constraints \eqref{traveltime_nonlin} and \eqref{ridetime_nonlin}.
 In the following MILP these constraints are substitued by a linearized reformulation: